ldn-softdev/jtc/User Guide.md

 > NOTE: _the option notation `-qq` will not engulf a single option notation `-q`, if both behaviors are required then both variants have to be spelled (e.g. `jtc -q -qq`, or `jtc -qqq`)_
-> Also, `-qq` is incompatible with `-j`, `-J` options, because of a risk of ill-formed JSON, thus, when sighted together option `-qq` is silently ignored
+> Also, `-qq` is incompatible with `-j`, `-J` options, because of a risk of forming an ill-formed JSON, thus, when sighted together option `-qq` is silently ignored